Photo: Gillian White, Lauren Williams, Akoto Ofori-Atta

 Akoto Ofori-Atta is co-founder and chief audience officer of Capital B. She was previously managing editor at The Trace, where she was responsible for the award-winning newsroom’s partnerships, special projects, and editorial operations.
 She previously held positions as senior editor at Essence magazine and associate editor at The Root, and is a 2015 John S. Knight journalism fellow.

 Dalila-Johari Paul is Capital B’s national editor.
 She comes from CNN, where she most recently led the race and equality team for the digital team.
 The veteran journalist also previously oversaw the network’s overnight news coverage for digital.
 The New York City native loves to build and uplift teams.
-She’s also held multiple editorial positions at the Guardian US, the Star-Ledger in New Jersey, and the Hartford Courant in Connecticut.
+She’s held multiple editorial positions at the Guardian US, the Star-Ledger in New Jersey, and the Hartford Courant in Connecticut.
 Her first reporting assignments started as a high school student covering homelessness and race relations in NYC’s five boroughs.

 Brandon Tensley is Capital B’s national politics reporter.
 Previously, he was a national political writer at CNN, where he covered the intersection of culture, identity, and politics.
 Prior to that, he was a co-host of Slate’s Outward podcast and a contributing writer at Pacific Standard.
 Brandon was also a Luce Scholar in Thailand and a Fulbright Scholar in Germany.